 Banking institutions are under fire for not putting customers first — for not appreciating them and, in many cases, committing fraud against them.
 So when considering how the banks and financial institutions should respond to the latest reports, it’s important to understand how a public relations expert would handle the issue.

 Let’s take a look at what Madonna, one of the most bombastic public figured in history, would do if she was experiencing this type of controversy.
+While modern business leaders have much to learn from strategic thinkers like her, these insights should be taken with a grain of salt and applied according to your specific circumstances today.

 How Madonna Would Deal with the Financial Services Royal Commission